pritamraymng/Codes/README.md

 5. The color feature were extracted by a python code and saved in a '.csv' file format.
 File name: "color.ipynb"

 6. The texture features were extracted by a python code and saved in a '.csv' file format.
-File name: "texture.csv"
+File name: "texture.ipynb"

 7. The entire noise removal process of the entire dataset was done by a python code.
-File name: "final_on_full_data.csv"
+File name: "final_on_full_data.ipynb"